makerdao/community/governance/votes/Executive vote - September 3, 2021.md

 803.18 MKR will be streamed to the **[Growth (GRO-001) Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP4)** starting July 1, 2021 through July 1, 2022 at **0x7800C137A645c07132886539217ce192b9F0528e** in accordance with their active [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP19).
 A 1-year cliff is in place, making MKR claimable on July 1, 2022.

-13,930 MKR will be streamed to 14 team members of the **[Protocol Engineering (PE-001) Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP7)** as detailed below, in accordance with their active [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP7).
+13,930 MKR total will be streamed to 14 team members of the **[Protocol Engineering (PE-001) Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP7)** as detailed below, in accordance with their active [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP7).
 All team members have a 1-year cliff and will have their 995 MKR streamed over 4 years.

 | **Address**                                | **Stream Start Date** |
 |--------------------------------------------|-----------------------|